-- 7.9 Audit and Compliance Reports. - 7.91 Content.
-Each report shall contain, at a minimum. - (1) A brief description of the scope and objectives of the project; - (2) A brief summary highlighting significant observations and/or recommendations; - (3) A summary of management responses and the total financial impact, if any, of recommendations (this summary shall be provided to the Finance and Audit Committee at each regular Board meeting); and - (4) A detailed discussion of the observations and recommendations, including management's written response; - 7.92 Management Response. - 7.921 Time for Response.
+- 7.92 Management Response. - 7.921 Time for Response.
 Management must respond to each report within two weeks of the issuance of the report draft.
-Upon a showing of extenuating circumstances by management and the Component-housed Director's recommendation, the System Chief Audit Executive may extend the time for response. - 7.922 Content of Response.
-Management responses to each report shall include: - (1) A statement of agreement or disagreement with each recommendation. - (2) In cases where management agrees to implement a recommendation, the response shall include a summary of planned actions, a timetable for implementation, and the names and titles of the individuals responsible for ensuring implementation of the recommendation. - (3) In cases where management does not agree to implement a recommendation, the response shall
+Upon a showing of extenuating circumstances by management and the Component Director's recommendation, the Chief Audit Executive may extend the time for response. - 7.922 Content of Response.
+Management responses to each report shall include: - (1) A statement of agreement or disagreement with each recommendation. - (2) In cases where management agrees to implement a recommendation, the response shall include a summary of planned actions, a timetable for implementation, and the names and titles of the individuals responsible for ensuring implementation of the recommendation. - (3) In cases where management does not agree to implement a recommendation, the response shall include justification for disagreement.
+In such cases, the Chief Audit Executive may include follow-up comments, addressing the adequacy of the justification provided.

-- include justification for disagreement.
-In such cases, the System Chief Audit Executive may include follow-up comments, addressing the adequacy of the justification provided. - (4) The President of a Component, who has an audit involving circumstances described in Paragraph 7.93, of this Chapter shall include in his or her quarterly Board report the status of the recommendations/findings until they have been verified and resolved by the Component-housed Director to the System Chief Audit Executive's satisfaction. - 7.93 Distribution.
-The Director shall review, approve, and timely distribute draft audit and compliance reports (internal and external) to System or Component administrations, Finance and Audit Committee members, the Board of Regents and outside parties, including the Governor's Office, the Legislative Budget Board, the Sunset Commission, and the State Auditor's Office.
-The System Chief Audit Executive shall forward the draft reports, in their entirety to the Board of Regents in instances involving: - (1) Fraud or theft; - (2) A financial impact of more than \$20,000 savings or cost; - (3) Significant instances of non-compliance with Component and/or System rules, policies or procedures, internal controls, state or federal regulations or laws; - (4) Situations in which a Component-housed auditor has experienced undue management pressure or delay; or, - (5) Other circumstances (or amounts), which, in the System Chief Audit Executive's discretion, are material and substantial. - 7.94 Delegation.
-The System Chief Audit Executive may delegate to Component-housed Directors the task of distributing draft audit reports (internal and external) at their respective Components, as well as a mechanism to inform applicable Component parties of subsequent distribution to the Chancellor, Board members, and mandated external entities.
-All draft internal audit and compliance reports will be submitted to the System Chief Audit Executive for review and approval.
+- (4) The President of a Component, who has an audit involving circumstances described in Paragraph 7.93, of this Chapter shall include in his or her quarterly Board report the status of the recommendations/findings until they have been verified and resolved by the Component Director to the Chief Audit Executive's satisfaction. - 7.93 Distribution.
+The Chief Audit Executive shall review, approve, and timely distribute draft audit and compliance reports (internal and external) to System administrations, Finance and Audit Committee members, the Board of Regents and outside parties where applicable, including the Governor's Office, the Legislative Budget Board, and the State Auditor's Office.
+The Chief Audit Executive shall forward the draft reports, in their entirety to the Board of Regents in instances involving: - (1) Fraud, theft, or misappropriation of System resources exceeding \$50,000; - (2) Significant instances of non-compliance with Component and/or System rules, policies or procedures, internal controls, state or federal regulations or laws; - (3) Situations in which a member of the audit staff has experienced undue management pressure or delay; or, - (4) Other circumstances (or amounts), which, in the Chief Audit Executive's discretion, are material and substantial. - 7.(10) Communications. - 7.(10)1 Quarterly Status Reports.
+The Component Directors and System Compliance Officer shall forward a summary of the status of management's implementation of audit and compliance recommendations in a format and time prescribed by the Chief Audit Executive for inclusion in the quarterly Board agenda materials. - 7.(10)2Follow-Up Audit Work.
+The Chief Audit Executive shall prescribe a follow-up audit tracking system for use by internal audit employees to ensure timely follow-up on all audit recommendations. - 7.(10)3 External Audit Communications.
+The Chief Audit Executive shall act as the System and Component general liaison with the State Auditor's Office.
+Each Component Director shall function as the on-site liaison between that Component and the State Auditor's Office or other external auditors.
+The Component Director shall notify the Chief Audit Executive of any external audit work, planned entrance and exit conferences, and significant audit issues promptly and timely upon notification by the State Auditor's Office or external auditors.